cornell-dti/webdev-class-fall2018/README.md

 This course will be covering both client-facing and server-side technologies.
 INFO/CS 1300, or equivalent experience, is a pre-requisite.

 ## When is it?
 The first class meeting will be Wednesday, October 17th.
-This course will be held Wednesday evenings from 8:35 - 9:25 PM (tentative).
+This course will be held Wednesday evenings from 8:35 - 9:25 PM.

 ## What is the expected workload?
 Students should expect to work anywhere from 5-6 hours per week in this course.